-This chapter begins with another passage by Elizabeth Barrett Browning.
 Du Bois describes the streets surrounding Wells Institute and the black students who attend it.
-He points out a single student, John Jones, who is “never on time” and has a charming, honest smile.
+He points out a single student, John Jones, who is constantly late but has a charming, honest smile.
 Jones came from the small town of Altamaha in Southeast Georgia, where the local white people admired his work in the fields but resisted his mother’s desire to send him to school, arguing education would “spoil him—ruin him.”
 However, Jones went anyway, and the black community he left behind daydreamed of the wonderful things that would happen on his return.
 The white people, on the other hand, remained disapproving.
 Inconvenience and cost prevent John from visiting home on holiday breaks; he stays and works in Johnstown instead.
 Meanwhile, his sister, Jennie, goes to work in the kitchen of the local white Judge.

 Having spent most of the book combining history, sociology, political analysis, and memoir, Du Bois again switches genre here by including a fictional story.
 This is a distinct contrast to a book whose explicit message is the promotion of knowledge and truth.
 However, the story of John Jones shows that certain truths can only be conveyed through fiction.
 While Jones was likely not a real person, his story is realistic, and in a way he comes to symbolize Southern black youth as a whole.